skpriya-pappana/MNIST-Handwritten-Digit-Classifier/README.md

 This project implements an Artificial Neural Network (ANN) to classify handwritten digits from the MNIST dataset using scikit-learn's MLPClassifier.

 It includes:
-Data visualization
+-Data visualization
-Preprocessing
+-Preprocessing
-Model training and evaluation
+-Model training and evaluation
-Predicting new digit images via user input
+-Predicting new digit images via user input
 All built in a clean Object-Oriented Python class with proper exception handling.

 Project Structure:
 MNISTClassifier.py      # Main Python script
 train.csv               # MNIST training data with labels